Hussain Muhammad Ershad: Bangladesh War of Independence and after

 From the beginning of the Bangladesh War of Independence, Ershad was interned along with other Bengali officers stationed in West Pakistan and held as a prisoner of war.
 In 1973, he and the others were repatriated to the new nation of Bangladesh in accordance with the Simla Agreement between India's Indira Gandhi and Pakistan's Zulfikar Ali Bhutto.

 After his return, Ershad was appointed as Adjutant General of the Bangladesh Army by President of Bangladesh, Sheikh Mujibur Rahman, the first president of independent Bangladesh.
 The different experiences during the war of the professional and paramilitary officers and soldiers in Bangladesh, together with the country's diverse cultures, created instabilities in the years after independence.
 The members of the army who had been imprisoned or otherwise out of the country during the 1971 war later tended to form different political alliances than those who had participated in the war.
 This long influenced the instability of national politics and the armed forces.
-Ershad was sent for advanced military courses to the National Defence College(NDU), India.
+Ershad was sent for advanced military courses to the National Defence College (NDC), India.

 On 15 August 1975, Sheikh Mujibur Rahman was assassinated.
 Although Maj.
 Gen. Ziaur Rahman was arrested in a counter-coup on 3 November 1975, he was restored to power in a coup led by Lt.
 Colonel Abu Taher on 7 November 1975.
 The Chief Justice of Bangladesh, Abu Sadat Mohammad Sayem, succeeded to the presidency on 7 November 1975 during martial law.
 At that time, Ziaur Rahman was appointed as the Deputy Chief Martial Law Administrator.
 General Ziaur Rahman was appointed Army Chief by President of Bangladesh Khondaker Mostaq Ahmad.
 Rahman appointed Ershad as the Deputy Chief of Army Staff in 1975.

 Ziaur Rahman assumed the presidency after legalising the military coups.
 He revived the multi-party system through the Fifth Amendment of the Bangladesh Constitution.
 He appointed Ershad as the new Chief of Army Staff, promoting him to the rank of lieutenant general.
 Viewed as a professional officer and having a talent for Bengali speech writing, Ershad soon became the closest politico-military counsellor of Ziaur Rahman.